kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/motivation.md

 </aside>

 <aside>
-“A *process* that leads to *change*, which occurs as a result of *experience* and increases the potential of improved performance and future learning.”
+“A process that leads to change, which occurs as a result of *experience* and increases the potential of improved performance and future learning.”
 - Susan Ambrose
 </aside>